Kylamber/code-snippets/html_parser/readme.md

 ['<body>', '<div class="test">', 'Contents inside the div', '<div />', ..., '<body />']
 ```
 This orderly manner ease the finding of tags and its contents.
 The `find` method will search for the beginning and end of a tag.
 If `get_all` is set to `True`, all of the tags that matches will be listed.

+## Contributions
+Contributions are greatly appreciated whether it is to improve the parsing or adding more useful methods into the parser.